-This is a different take on serving and eating pancakes which involves everyone to use their hands and try an variety of toppings and sides.
+This is a different take on serving and eating pancakes which involves everyone using their hands and trying a variety of toppings and sides.
 Tuck into a stack of thin, smooth pancakes and choose to eat it with fresh strawberries, raspberries and dark chocolate.
-For an added indulgence, sift icing sugar and serve with strawberry, raspberry jam or marmalade.
+For an added indulgence, sift icing sugar and serve with strawberry jam, raspberry jam or marmalade.

 Prepare the pancake batter by sifting the flour and salt into a large mixing bowl.

 Combine the milk, eggs and 75ml (3fl oz) water and whisk in the flour, mixing it slowly until you have a smooth batter.
 Add two tablespoons of the melted butter to the batter and whisk again.

 Heat a small frying pan over a moderate heat and use a little of the melted butter to grease the pan in between cooking the pancakes.